 Federal funding available to expand outdoor recreation in South Carolina

-Thirteen projects across South Carolina were selected to receive more than $4.2 million in federal funding in the most recent LWCF grant cycle.
-Discover what parks and properties in your local area have received LWCF support over the past 58 years here.
+Twenty-three projects across South Carolina were selected to receive more than $8.8 million in federal funding in the most recent LWCF grant cycle.
+Discover what parks and properties in your local area have received LWCF support over the past 60 years here.

 LWCF is a reimbursable grant program requiring a 50% match.
-Projects of statewide or regional significance may qualify for up to $500,000 (with SCPRT’s pre-approval).
-Property must be owned outright by the applicant and only eligible state agencies and local governments may apply.
+Property must be owned outright by the applicant, and only eligible state agencies and local governments may apply.
 Any property that uses LWCF funds must be maintained in perpetuity as an active and viable outdoor recreation venue.

 SCPRT serves as South Carolina’s LWCF lead agency.
 The program is administered by the National Park Service.

-Learn more about all of SCPRT’s grant programs at scprt.com/grants.
+Learn more about all SCPRT’s grant programs at scprt.com/grants.

 ###